-(10) transcribing and implementing verbal, written, or telecommunicated orders from a physician, nurse practitioner, or physician assistant for respiratory care services.
+(10) transcribing and implementing physician orders for respiratory care services.

-A person who does not hold a license or temporary permit under this chapter as a respiratory therapist or whose license or permit has lapsed, been suspended, or been revoked may not use the title "Minnesota licensed respiratory therapist," "licensed respiratory therapist," "respiratory therapist," "inhalation therapist," or "inhalation therapy technician," or use, in connection with the individual's name, the letters "RT" or "LRT" or any other titles, words, letters, abbreviations, or insignia indicating or implying that the individual is eligible for licensure by the state as a respiratory therapist unless the individual has been licensed as a respiratory therapist according to this chapter.
+Subdivision 1.
+Protected titles.
+No individual may use the title "Minnesota registered respiratory care practitioner," "registered respiratory care practitioner," "respiratory care practitioner," "respiratory therapist," "respiratory therapy (or care) technician," "inhalation therapist," or "inhalation therapy technician," or use, in connection with the individual's name, the letters "RCP," or any other titles, words, letters, abbreviations, or insignia indicating or implying that the individual is eligible for registration by the state as a respiratory care practitioner unless the individual has been registered as a respiratory care practitioner according to this chapter.

-(b) Nothing in this chapter shall be construed to require a respiratory care license for:
+(c) Nothing in this chapter shall be construed to require registration of:

-(1) a student enrolled in a respiratory therapy or polysomnography technology education program accredited by the Commission on Accreditation of Allied Health Education Programs, its successor organization, or another nationally recognized accrediting organization;
+(1) a respiratory care practitioner student enrolled in a respiratory therapy education program accredited by the Commission on Accreditation of Allied Health Education Programs or another accrediting organization approved by the board; and

-(2) a respiratory therapist as a member of the United States armed forces while performing duties incident to that duty;
+(2) a respiratory care practitioner employed in the service of the federal government while performing duties incident to that employment.

-A person who violates this section is guilty of a gross misdemeanor.
+Subd.
+3. Penalty.
+A person who violates subdivision 1 is guilty of a gross misdemeanor.

-Respiratory therapists licensed in Minnesota shall wear name tags that identify them as respiratory therapists while in a professional setting.
-If not written in full, this must be designated as "RT" or "LRT."
-A student attending an accredited respiratory therapy education program must be identified as a student respiratory therapist.
-This abbreviated designation is Student RT.
-Unregulated individuals who work in an assisting respiratory role under the supervision of respiratory therapists must be identified as respiratory therapy assistants or aides.
+Subd.
+4. Identification of registered practitioners.
+Respiratory care practitioners registered in Minnesota shall wear name tags that identify them as respiratory care practitioners while in a professional setting.
+If not written in full, this must be designated as RCP.
+A student attending a respiratory therapy training program or a tutorial intern program must be identified as a student respiratory care practitioner.
+This abbreviated designation is Student RCP.
+Unregulated individuals who work in an assisting respiratory role under the supervision of respiratory care practitioners must be identified as respiratory care assistants or aides.

-To be eligible for a license, an applicant, with the exception of those seeking licensure by reciprocity under subdivision 2, must:
+Subdivision 1.
+General requirements for registration.
+To be eligible for registration, an applicant, with the exception of those seeking registration by reciprocity under subdivision 2, must:

 (1) submit a completed application on forms provided by the board along with all fees required under section 147C.40 that includes:

-(i) the applicant's name, Social Security number, home address, e-mail address, and telephone number, and business address and telephone number;
+(i) the applicant's name, social security number, home address and telephone number, and business address and telephone number;

-(ii) the name and location of the respiratory therapy education program the applicant completed;
+(ii) the name and location of the respiratory care education program the applicant completed;

 (iii) a list of degrees received from educational institutions;